UW-SASWE/RECLAIM/docs/home.rst

 RECLAIM
 =======

-**First-of-its-kind globally scalable tool to predict reservoir sedimentation**
+**First-of-its-kind globally scalable tool to predict reservoir sedimentation, screen vulnerable reservoirs, and pinpoint those struggling the most.**

 RECLAIM (*Reservoir Estimation of Capacity Loss using AI-based Methods*) is a globally scalable framework for predicting **absolute sedimentation rates** in reservoirs.
 It integrates observed records with multi-decadal Earth observations from satellites to provide: